Relations Among Different Inequality Measures in Complex Systems: From Kinetic Exchange to Earthquake Models: Models

 \section{Models}

-In this section, we describe four considered models for investigating inequality across these socio-economic and geophysical systems.
+In this section, we describe the four models to investigate inequality across these socio-economic and geophysical systems.
 Our analysis spans two kinetic wealth-exchange models, a synthetic Pareto distribution, and two earthquake-simulating models based on fractal overlap and spring–block dynamics.